Travellers visiting Zagreb meet 5 challenges to having a true experience. But where’s challenges, there’s also solutions.

 Zagreb private accommodation, on the other hand, is booming.
 Zagreb Tourist Board has around 900 listed apartments.
 This is 60% more compared to last year.
 While the number of tourists to Zagreb rises all the time, vacation apartments offer is still larger than the demand.

-Check out Frank’s comprehensive guide to the best accommodation in Zagreb, including: hotels worth staying at, best private apartments with an added value, and funky hostels offering private rooms.
+Check out Frank’s comprehensive guide to the best accommodation in Zagreb.
+It includes hotels worth staying at, best private apartments with an added value, and funky hostels offering private rooms.

 #4: Zagreb is not an authentic place and that’s a great thing